 Child and Medical Support: A Court order should address any issue related to child and medical support, collectively known as “child support”.
 An order should address who will pay support and provide health insurance for the child, and the manner in which support and insurance will be provided.
 Generally, the party not named primary joint managing conservator (“Obligor”) will be ordered to pay child support to the primary conservator (“Obligee”).

 In most cases, the amount of child support ordered will be determined by the Texas guideline child support table set forth below.
-This is calculated by applying the applicable percentage identified in the table to the Obligor’s monthly net resources (annual net resources/12).
+This is calculated by applying the applicable percentage identified in the table to the Obligor’s monthly net resource (annual net resources/12).

 “Net Resources” = All income received annually (excluding certain income, like Welfare benefits and a spouse’s income) LESS: